manimino/cyborg-wordle/README.md

 Supports normal mode and hard mode.

 Type '?' to get a hint from Wordly if you're stuck.
+Man and machine combine to conquer Wordle.

 ![demo](images/demo_daddy.gif)